 Gluten free sugar cookies are a holiday staple at our house because they’re so versatile.
 All you need is a cookie cutter or two for each season and you’ve got a “go-to” gluten-free treat for every occasion!

-- If you aren't allergic to coconut (technically a tree nut), use coconut oil in place of shortening.
+- If you aren't allergic to coconut (technically a tree nut), you can use coconut oil in place of shortening.
 It adds a delicious buttery flavour to the cookie (a plus for those avoiding butter due to dairy allergy).

 - Be sure to refrigerate the dough for at least an hour before attempting to roll it out.